Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: FBMC Concept and Simulation

 \subsection{Flow-based formalism}

 The effectiveness of \gls{fbmc} to enable least-cost, yet physically feasible day-ahead market outcomes across interconnected market zones hinges on the precise definition of the flow-based parameters, which specify (i) how cross-border power exchange affects power flow on transmission lines and (ii) how much capacity on each line is available to accommodate flow caused by cross-border exchange.
-Each specification (i) and (ii) is given by the following respective parameter: \begin{enumerate}[(i)] \item \textbf{Zonal PTDF}; Zonal $\PTDF^z\in\mathbb{R}^{l'\times z}$ maps net-position vector $np$ to the flow on a \textit{selection} of $l'\leq l$ lines in the network, the so called \textit{critical network elements} (CNE). \glsunset{cne}

-\item \textbf{\glsreset{ram}\Gls{ram}}; For each \gls{cne}, vector $\RAM\in\mathbb{R}^{l'}$ defines the absolute capacity that is available for cross-border trading in the day-ahead market. \end{enumerate} Although these parameters are generated, exchanged and published following specific rules requested by regulation and laid out in the documentation of the \gls{fbmc} process in \citet{50hertz_documentation_2020}, they depend on the exact choice of the underlying forecast and meta-parameters that are either chosen at the discretion of the \glspl{tso} or given by policy requirements.
+Each specification (i) and (ii) is given by the following respective parameters: \begin{enumerate}[label=(\roman*)] \item \textbf{Zonal PTDF}; Matrix $\zPTDF\in\mathbb{R}^{E \times Z}$ maps net position vector $\NPvec$ to the flow on a \textit{selection} of lines in the network, the so called \textit{critical network elements} (CNE). \glsunset{cne} \glspl{cne} can be selected to capture flows in either direction of a specific line.
+As a result, the number of CNEs $E$ is in the interval $[1,2L]$. \item \textbf{\glsreset{ram}\Gls{ram}}; For each \gls{cne}, vector $\RAM\in\mathbb{R}^{E}$ defines the capacity in the direction of each \gls{cne} that is available for cross-border trading in the day-ahead market. \end{enumerate} See also the top box of Fig.~\ref{fig:nrel-fb_process}.
+Although these parameters are generated, exchanged, and published following specific rules requested by regulation and laid out in the documentation of the \gls{fbmc} process in \cite{50hertz_documentation_2020}, they depend on the exact choice of the underlying forecast and meta-parameters that are either chosen at the discretion of the \glspl{tso} or given by policy requirements.